YellowOnion/steam-runtime-tools/docs/shared-paths.md

 If the home directory is shared, then the following locations are also shared read/write:

+* `/home`: Other users' home directories (if accessible by the current user), sometimes also sed to contain mount points for non-system partitions or drives (for example `/home/shared/large-disk-drive`)
+* `/opt`: FHS directory for third-party software
 * `/media`: FHS parent directory for removable media
 * `/mnt`: Legacy mount point for removable media
 * `/run/media`: Widely-used parent directory for removable media
+* `/srv`: FHS directory for site-specific data, sometimes used to contain mount points for non-system partitions or drives (for example `/srv/bulk-data-drive`)
 * `/var/tmp`: Medium-term temporary directory

 (Note that this changed in pressure-vessel 0.202208xx.x.